Saxsori/ft_linear_regression/README.md

 ## Precision
-To evaluate the precision of the linear regression model, we use the $`R^2`$ score, which is calculated as follows:
+To evaluate the precision of the linear regression model, I used the $`R^2`$ score, which is calculated as follows:

 ```math
 R^2 = 1 - \frac{RSS}{TSS}